Rovanion/webgl-clojurescript-tutorial/README.md

 </html>
 ```

 Now this is a rare moment, so cherish it: Press `F5` in your browser to reload the page.
 The index document is about the only thing figwheel can't inject to your page.
-In case you've forgotten the URL it's in your figwheel output: http://localhost:3449.
+In case you've forgotten the URL, it's in your figwheel output: http://localhost:3449.

 If you want you can right click on the whiteness somewhere 1cm in from the right corner and press inspect in your browser, just to make sure that there's actually a canvas there.